adyen-examples/adyen-testcards-extension/README.md

 # Adyen Test Cards Chrome extension

 [A Chrome extension](https://chrome.google.com/webstore/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag) allowing to copy and prefill Adyen test card numbers with a single click.

+Check also our [video](https://www.youtube.com/watch?v=INDxpfjnAnE&t=1s) to learn how to install and use it.

 ![Browser extension image](browser-extension.gif)